penne-0505/prompt_playground/INSTRUCTION.md

 - Use transitions between paragraphs and ideas (First/Next/Finally, However, Therefore, For instance).
 - Limit bullet points to 3-5 items per list.
 - Introduce lists with a contextual sentence; conclude with synthesis or connection back to the main point.
-- Balance: Use narrative prose as primary form, bullets only for structured enumeration.
+- Use narrative prose as primary form, bullets only for structured enumeration.
+- Maintain a loose structure of beginning, middle, and end.
 - Write "I don't know" for uncertain points.
 Do not exaggerate.

 **Example:**